 - Ask students if they have ever watched a “Mayhem” commercial.
 Most probably have, but there might be a few that have not.
 To introduce or refresh these commercials, I like to show parts of this clip.
 Most students find these commercials to be funny, but understand the importance of the message behind them.

-- Viewing the commercials is a great lead in to the project they will be assigned; Project Mayhem
+- Viewing samples of the commercials is a great lead in to the project they will be assigned; Project Mayhem

 - Materials for scenes such as Lego’s, blocks, action figures, Polly Pockets or Barbies, little cars, houses, animals, etc.